How PIAM Supports Healthcare’s Transition to a Zero Trust Physical Security Model

 Only licensed staff with current training and scheduled shifts can access narcotics storage.

-Real-time alerts triggered if access occurs outside protocol or if tailgating is detected.
+Real-time alerts are triggered if access occurs outside protocol or if tailgating or badge cloning is detected.

 2. Securing Patient Care Areas

-Visitor access to NICUs or behavioral health wards is controlled by pre-authorization, background screening, and health verification.
+Visitor access to NICUs and behavioral health wards is controlled through preauthorization, screening, and digital health verification.

-Unauthorized visitors are automatically denied access and flagged.
+Unauthorized visitors are automatically denied and flagged for security review.

 3. Controlling Access to IT Infrastructure

-Physical access to servers requires biometric authentication and active assignment in IT ticketing system.
+Physical access to servers requires biometric authentication and IT ticket validation.

-Digital access is denied if physical presence isn't confirmed within the building.
+Digital access is denied unless physical presence is confirmed within the building—an essential Zero Trust safeguard.

 Business Benefits of Zero Trust with PIAM